zachchong/tp/docs/DeveloperGuide.md

 * 3a.
 One or more categories already exist for the contact.
   * 3a1.
 PressPal informs the Reporter that duplicate categories cannot be added.
-  * 3a2.
-PressPal adds only new, valid categories.
     Use case ends.

 * 3b.
 All specified categories already exist.